kballardmi/kballard/readme_v4.txt

     The code will gather the data in chunks and will save the data's PSD in a large array based on the data's channel and energy.
 It will then use the array to go through the rest of the code.

+    This code will produce a lot of graphs that are not shown, to see them go to the location of your save path.
+    If the code is run another time these graphs will be changed if they are not put in a seperate folder or if the save path was not changed.
+The last graph printed can be useful to look at if problem 1 occurs.

+How to make graphs of specific sections of data:
+           Open psdAnalysis and set the types of graphs you want to 'True'. psdConstants will need to be set up with 'Rows' equal to the amount of data that you want, and 'SAVEPATH' set to where you want the graphs to be saved.

+           You will have to change 'raw graph' in psdAnalysis to set up different types of graphs.

+           'density plot' is preset to do a plot of psd vs integral.
+If you want to plot something else open densityPlot_v4 and change what x and y equal.

 strengths:
     Can be run without data after the inital run with data, as long as the bin sizes